tensorflow/tensorboard/tensorboard/plugins/mesh/README.md

 ## How to install

-Currently the plugin is part of TensorBoard nightly build, therefore you have to install it before using the plugin.
+The mesh plugin isn’t yet part of stable TensorBoard, so you’ll need to install the latest TensorBoard nightly build to use it.

 ### Colab